pku-minic/MiniVM/src/vm/README.md

 MiniVM does not have a built-in debugger, but it supports the `Break` instruction.
 When this instruction is executed, MiniVM will try to find and call an external function called `$debugger`.

-Unlike the `Call`/`CallExt` instruction, there are no new memory pools will be created at this time.
+Unlike the `Call`/`CallExt` instruction, there are no new environments will be created at this time.
 All internal states of MiniVM, such as the operand stack and the static registers, will be retained.

 When `$debugger` returns, MiniVM will check the return value.
 If it's `False`, the execution process will be interrupted.